CIA activities in Indonesia: Indonesia, 1945–1950

 The Dutch did not want the U.S. to establish an intelligence team in Batavia for many reasons.
-The first reason they argued was that it wasn't within "the sphere of influence" that the U.S. had globally.
+The first reason they argued was that it was not within "the sphere of influence" that the U.S. had globally.
 The second reason they argued was that there was no need for the U.S. to have intelligence there because they would only come up with the same intelligence that the Dutch and British had already acquired.
 The Dutch also stated that they along with the British would gladly inform the United States on anything they needed to know, but the British Southeast Asia Command (SEAC) had already given the go ahead for the U.S.'s participation in Batavia, so the Dutch were forced to allow the ICEBERG mission.
 Vice Adm.
 Lord Louis Mountbatten was the Supreme Allied Commander of SEAC and created a committee called "P" Division.
 The sole purpose of this division was to keep a watch on what the U.S. was doing.

-ICEBERG was commanded by OSS Major Frederick E. Crockett who arrived to Batavia on September 15, 1945, only one month after Japan surrendered, ending WWII.
-Crockett then traveled to Java aboard HMS Cumberland [?
-Batvaia already in Java] to head a two-teamed mission.
-Team A was located in the city of Batavia and their mission was espionage, counterintelligence, research and analysis, radio operations, and cryptography, and Team B was located in Singapore, and their mission was to be the back up to Team A if and when the time came.
+ICEBERG was commanded by OSS Major Frederick E. Crockett who arrived in Batavia on September 15, 1945, only one month after Japan surrendered, ending WWII.
+Crockett had traveled to Java aboard HMS Cumberland to head a two-teamed mission.
+Team A was located in the city of Batavia and their mission was espionage, counterintelligence, research and analysis, radio operations, and cryptography, and Team B was located in Singapore, and their mission was to be the backup to Team A if and when the time came.

 Crockett also emphasized that the collecting of political and economic intelligence had to be carried out with extreme caution and a controlled nature.
 This was because the presence of the Dutch and British, whom he never had any intention of sharing his information with.
 Crockett only commanded the mission for a short period of time as the British asked for him to be removed.
-The British and the Dutch disapproved of the OSS's involvement in Indonesia, and were in direct opposition to operation ICEBERG.
+The British and the Dutch disapproved of the OSS's involvement in Indonesia and were in direct opposition to operation ICEBERG.
 The British successfully managed to remove Crockett from command after two months, citing that Crocket had been uncooperative to the SEAC.
 In Crockett's report, Crockett noted just the opposite: the SEAC had refused to give the OSS essential supplies, had commandeered OSS vehicles, and denied the OSS access to critical local fund.
-"Contrasted with wartime operations where as an American unit we were recognized as a part of a team with a mutual objective," Crockett wrote in his conclusion about ICEBERG, "the Batavia mission could at no time be considered a joint and cooperative mission".
+"Contrasted with wartime operations whereas an American unit we were recognized as a part of a team with a mutual objective," Crockett wrote in his conclusion about ICEBERG, "the Batavia mission could at no time be considered a joint and cooperative mission".